 Having been made redundant twice in my working life, I know that being made redundant can be a turbulent and emotional time for most.
 Sadly, with the current pandemic position and the lockdown easing in the UK as a backdrop, the fear for many is that after the furlough position ends, redundancies and job losses may be widespread.

 If you find yourself in this position, then it might be worth taking some financial planning measures early to ensure that you try and get the best from the situation.
 Before going further, it is worth noting the number of 'economically inactive' people of working age, noted by the Office for National Statistics in August 2022 as 21.4% of people in the UK aged between 16-64.
 Neither working nor retired, you may find yourself in this category, looking forward to what you plan next.

 First of all, you may receive a redundancy payment.
 The first £30,000 of this should be paid tax free, as long as it is a true redundancy situation.
 If your departure from work is not deemed to be a redundancy, such as a severance agreement, then the tax situation may be different.
 Please check this point before agreeing to leave an employer.
 Any balance above £30,000 will be taxed at your highest marginal income tax rate.
-As tax years start in April, and if we think that we are now into the summer, then we are three months into a tax year, as of early July.
-Therefore, if you add the potential payment above £30,000 to your earned income so far, you may well find that you will be taxed at 40% or 45%; however check this with an accountant or tax adviser because all of our circumstances will be different.
+As tax years start in April, we are now six months into the current tax year, as of early October 2021.
+Therefore, if you add the potential payment above £30,000 to your earned income so far, you may well find that you will be taxed at 40% or 45%.
+It is important, however, to check this with an accountant or tax adviser because all our circumstances will be different.